Patickhys/Coleman-s-Gym-Applet/README.md

 This application aims to provide advice on beginner to intermidiate level strength training.
 An user can use this app to generate a persoanlised workout progame based on their personal preference on the frequency, intensity and volume of their wokrouts.
-An user can be anyone who is looking to start building thier strengthen or who is looking for a comprehensive and custormizable traning program.
+An user can be anyone who is looking to start building thier strengthen or anyone who is looking for a comprehensive and custormizable traning program.

-A *bulleted* list:
-- item 1
+Here is a list of functionalities, suggested by my fellow fitness enthusiasts, that this application will try to provide:
+- food intake tracking
-- item 2
+- traning tracking
+- bodyweight and various measurements tracking
+- generating a complete workout routine based on user preference on the frequency, intensity and volume of wokrouts.
-- item 3
+- etc.

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.